Appointment in Samarra: Plot

 The novel describes how, over the course of three days, Julian English destroys himself with a series of impulsive acts, culminating in suicide.
 O'Hara never gives any obvious cause or explanation for his behavior, which is apparently predestined by his character.
 Facts about Julian gradually emerge throughout the novel.
-He is about thirty years old.
-He is college-educated, owns a well-established Cadillac dealership, and within the Gibbsville community belongs to the prestigious "Lantenengo Street crowd".
+He is about 30 years old.
+He is college educated, owns a well-established Cadillac dealership, and within the Gibbsville community belongs to the prestigious "Lantenengo Street crowd".

 English is introduced seven pages into the novel, in the thoughts of the wife of one of his employees: "She wouldn't trade her life for Caroline English's, not if you paid her.
 She wondered if Julian and Caroline were having another one of their battle royales".
 Within the three days of the novel, Julian gets drunk several times.
 One long lyrical paragraph describes one of his hangovers.
 During the first of two suicidal reveries, we learn that his greatest fear is that he will eventually lose his wife to another man.
-Yet within three days, he sexually propositions two women, succeeding once, with an ease and confidence that suggest that this is well-practiced behavior.
+Yet within three days, he sexually propositions two women, succeeding once, with an ease and confidence suggesting this is well-practiced behavior.

 On successive days, he commits three impulsive acts, which are serious enough to damage his reputation, his business, and his relationship with his wife.
-First, he throws a drink in the face of Harry Reilly, a man who, we learn later, is an important investor in his business.
+First, he throws a drink in the face of Harry Reilly, a man we learn later is an important investor in his business.
 The man is a sufficiently well-known Catholic that Julian knows word will spread among the Gibbsville Catholic community, many of whom are his customers.

 In a curious device, repeated for each of the incidents, the omniscient narrator never actually shows us the details of the incident.
 He shows us Julian fantasizing in great detail about throwing the drink; but, we are told, "he knew he would not throw the drink" because he was in financial debt to Harry and because "people would say he was sore because Reilly ... was elaborately attentive to Caroline English".
 The narrator's vision shifts elsewhere, and several pages later we are surprised to hear a character report "Jeezozz H. Kee-rist!
 Julian English just threw a highball in Harry Reilly's face!"